If you take the appropriate precautions, can you play tennis with tennis elbow? Or do you have to put your racquet away for a while?

 What is your highest priority?

 A. Making the fastest recovery possible – Despite the lowest chances of re-injury?
-OR

-- What if you continue to play despite your Tennis Elbow’s slow recovery?
+B. What if you continue to play despite your Tennis Elbow’s slow recovery?

 Play or recover faster / Eat cake or keep playing?